schilkp/schilkp.github.io/content/projects/PmodADC/index.md

 ### ADC Noise

-With the input AC-coupled but shorted, the ADC will read as is show in the plot below.
+With the input AC-coupled but shorted, the ADC will read as shown in the plot below.

 The readings feature a standard deviation of 3.43